gwankho/Loxone-hue-bridge/README.md

 Everything works, HSV (white temp), RGB and even sequences (party mode).

-So apart from your Loxone and Hue devices you need Noder-RED opensource on something that runs already in your home (like my Synology) or if you really do not have anything buy a Raspberry Pi (I made it pretty by buying a EUR 15 DIN Housing and a EUR 8 LCD)
+So apart from your Loxone and Hue devices you need Node-RED open source on something that runs already in your home (like my Synology) or if you really do not have anything buy a Raspberry Pi (I made it pretty by buying a EUR 15 DIN Housing and a EUR 8 LCD)
 <img width="325" height="375" alt="Screenshot 2025-10-15 at 16 06 48" src="https://github.com/user-attachments/assets/4ee18a90-6fdb-497b-a5c8-4e13dc2d94f2" />

-So without further adue
+So without further ado
 ---
 ## Hardware
 **Set 1**